KapitalWise/kw_sc_api_docs/_documentation/getting_started.md

   - name:
     content:
 content_markdown: |-
-  Welcome to KapitalWise Smart Investing and Saving API.
+  Welcome to KapitalWise Goal API.

   This API document is designed for those interested in developing for KapitalWise platform.